'RHOP' Juan Dixon Has Traveled A Long, Hard Road To Get To Potomac

-Long before he was an estranged husband on Bravo’s Real Housewives of Potomac, Juan Dixon was a talented basketball player who had a rough childhood in Baltimore, losing both of his parents, Phil and Juanita Dixon before his seventeenth birthday.
-His mother and the man he thought was his father died within sixteen months of each other of AIDS related illnesses after living the lives of drug addicts, infected by dirty needles.
+Long before he was an estranged husband on Bravo’s Real Housewives of Potomac, Juan Dixon was a talented basketball player who had a rough childhood in Baltimore, losing both of his parents, Phil and Juanita Dixon, before his 17th birthday.
+His mother and the man he thought was his father died within 16 months of each other of AIDS-related illnesses after living the lives of drug addicts, infected by dirty needles.
 But what Juan Dixon didn’t know then, was that Phil Dixon wasn’t his biological father, and with the help of RHOP Robyn Dixon, he has developed a relationship with Bruce Flanigan, a retired Baltimore County corrections officer, and the man a blood test has proven is Juan’s biological father.

 Juan Dixon was one of two estranged husbands on RHOP who made a living in basketball as players and coaches, and last season, both Juan Dixon and Eddie Jordan were let go from their jobs, says the Inquisitr.
 Juan Dixon was released from his coaching position at University of Maryland, his alma mater, through no fault of his own, but he has now moved on to coaching basketball at Coppin State.
 Eddie Jordan was fired from Rutgers after another losing season, and has not found a replacement position.
 The two men knew each other before RHOP, as Eddie Jordan coached the Washington Wizards, and Juan Dixon played for the Wizards.